-DG SANCO's 2013 Annual Work Plan for the Health Programme emphasises the need to empower patients in the management of chronic diseases, and the importance of "[generating] and [disseminating] health information and knowledge".
-Moreover, the European Commission's Health Strategy "Together for Health" links health literacy with the core principle of Citizens' Empowerment, highlighting that "healthcare is becoming increasingly patient-centred and individualised, with the patient becoming an active subject rather than a mere object of healthcare".
+For quite some time health literacy has had a role on the European agenda and was mentioned in relevant policy documents.
+The European Commission's Health Strategy "Together for Health" mentions health literacy by linking it with the core principle of citizens' empowerment, highlighting that "healthcare is becoming increasingly patient-centred and individualised, with the patient becoming an active subject rather than a mere object of healthcare"i.
+To mention are the World Health Organization Regional Office for Europeii, the Luxembourg Declaration on Patient Safetyiii, and the European Parliament^{iv} and more recently, the Council Conclusions on Personalised Medicine.

-Also, similar to the World Health Organization Regional Office for Europe, which recognises the benefits of patient engagement and empowermentiii, the Luxembourg Declaration on Patient Safety^{iv} emphasises the need to establish a culture of learning and of patient safety throughout healthcare systems, putting health literacy at the core of such a learning environment.
-The European Parliament has also raised the issue and called for action on several occasions.
 Notwithstanding these efforts, policy action to improve health literacy in Europe remains fragmented.

-Recent research undertaken as part of the European Health Literacy Study (HLS-EU) has shown that limited health literacy is a challenge in several countries in Europe.
+The European Health Literacy Study (HLS-EU), supported by the European Commission, has shown that limited health literacy is a challenge in several countries in Europe.
 On average, 47% of respondents have limited health literacy across eight countries^{vi} (i.e. Austria, Bulgaria, Germany, Greece, Ireland, Netherlands, Poland and Spain).
 The values for limited health literacy were 41% for health literacy related to healthcare, 43% for health literacy related to disease prevention and 51% for health literacy related to health promotion.
 The levels differ considerably between the countries surveyed.
 This shows limited health literacy is a problem not only for particular vulnerable groups, but also for the general population and society at large.